Table of contents

 This image shows the DPO-as-a-service is not the same as privacy consulting

-Not every Indian company needs a statutory DPO under the DPDP Act, 2023.
+Not every Indian company needs a statutory DPO under the Digital Personal Data Protection Act, 2023.

-Once a company is a Significant Data Fiduciary, Section 10(2)(a) of the DPDP Act, 2023 requires it to appoint a Data Protection Officer.
-The MeitY text of the DPDP Act, 2023 says that DPO must:
+Once a company is notified as a Significant Data Fiduciary, Section 10(2)(a) requires it to appoint a Data Protection Officer.
+The MeitY text of the Digital Personal Data Protection Act, 2023 says that the DPO must:

 • Represent the Significant Data Fiduciary under the Act.